fusion-jena/linted-data/documentation/adding_new_validators.md

 As seen in the class diagram in the previous section, the different types of validators are implemented as subclass from `Check`.

-A general rule is, that a validator should be implemented as subclass of the most specific level.
+A general rule is, that a validator should be implemented as subclass of the most specific check.
 It is always possible to realise a validator as a subclass of `FileCheck`.
 But this leads to code duplication that can be prevented.
 Also each level provides a method that only has the required arguments.